sebathefox/Rebus/readme.md

 Hubs?

 ### Documentation

+#### Client
-The program will use Sockets to connect to the server...
+The program is made so that it can connect to a server where there will be a chat available to the user.

+#### Server
+The server program will be publicly available so the users have the possibility to host their own servers.

 ### Descriptions